UNB (group): The Unit: Idol Rebooting Project

 and if the winning group gained success, their contract will be extended up to twenty-five months.
 The winning group members had opportunity to participate in other activities with their original agencies.

 On February 21, 2018, it was revealed that the male group, Uni+ B, would hold their first fan-meeting on March 3 at Blue Square iMarket Hall.
 The tickets sold out within two hours of being on sale.

 On February 24's broadcast of The Unit's Special Show, the final nine male contestants that formed "Uni+ B" became UNB following the announcement.

-2018–2019: Debut, Boyhood, Black Heart and disbandment
+2018–2019: Debut, Boyhood, Black Heart and disbandment, 2026 reunion

 On April 7, UNB officially made their debut with their extended play titled Boyhood.
 The EP featured double title tracks, "Feeling" and "Only One".
 They held their debut stage on You Hee-yeol's Sketchbook.

 On June 1, a dance battle video was released, showcasing the chorus of the new song, Black Heart.
 Over the following days, other clips teasing the song were released as well.
 On June 11, a mysterious poster was posted online.
 The poster showed eye close-ups of two men and women, along with the date 28 June 2018 and UNB's logo.
 It was later revealed to be the release date of the group's second mini-album.
-Later, on June 18, conceptual photos were released, which revealed the identities of the faces in the poster: